AdnaneKhan/ActionsTOCTOU/README.md

 git push --force
 ```

+## Assessing Impact

+How should a security team assess impact from a TOCTOU vulnerability?
+This section is useful if you are reading this because a bug bounty hunter submitted a report claiming TOCTOU and provided this repository as a reference along with a low-effort PoC.

+The key aspect of a TOCTOU vulnerability is that is happens **right in front of** a maintainer.
+This means that an attacker must be able to achieve immediate impact and it is unlikely they would succeed if follow on actions must go unnoticed.

+### **Critical Impact Scenario**:

+For a TOCTOU vulnerability, this is very rare, but there are scenarios where this is possible.
+In general, this will be where the workflow uses an important secret (such as a code signing certificate, highly privileged GitHub PAT, or cloud credentials with high privileges).
+An attacker must be able to cause harm even if the maintainer notices the sudden update and sounds the alarm.
+Example scenario:

+* Repository contains a long lived cloud access credential with some kind of secrets storage access.
+* Attacker abuses TOCTOU to steal the secret and immediately begins stealing all of the secrets.
+* The maintainer informs someone with the ability to mitigate, and IR starts within an hour, but this is now a major incident.

+The vulnerable workflow must be one that maintainers routinely approve for fork pull requests.
+If it is a comment ops workflow that typically is only used for non-PR workflows, then it is extremely unlikely a real-world attacker could abuse it.

+### **High Impact Scenarios**:

+### **Medium Impact Scenarios**:

+#### Most execution with OIDC Write

+#### Actions Cache Poisoning

+### **Low Impact Scenarios**:

+Low impact scenarios are where an attacker obtains access to a `GITHUB_TOKEN` that has limited write privileges, such as write access to `pull_requests` or `issues`.
+The impact would be DoS / disruption:

+#### Disrupt Issues / PRs

+An attacker could write a script into their TOCTOU payload that uses the `GITHUB_TOKEN` with write access to issues or PRs (or both) so edit the titles of other PRs / issues to include spam, offensive language, or protest messages in support of or against certain populations.

+### **Informational Scenarios**:

+In some cases, the impact might be so limited that it would not really be worth considering a security vulnerability.
+Scenarios might be:

+* Ability to disclose a secret used solely for uploading code coverage/unit test results.

 ## Tool Usage

 **This PoC tool is intended to support authorized vulnerability research only.
 Only use it against repositories that you control or repositories for which you have permission to test.
 I am not responsible for the consequences of illegal use.**